ziliolu/ziliolu/README.md

 ### 👋 Hi there, I'm Luiza!

 - 🇧🇷 I'm brazilian, currently living in Portugal for my studies
-- 💻 `Junior Software Developer` at `NTT Data Europe & Latam` within the `.NET Community`
 - 📚 `Software Development student` at [42 Porto](https://www.42porto.com/).
 My nickname there is `lpicoli-`
 - 🗣️ I love learning languages, right now I'm studying `german` and `french`
 - 👀 My main interests in tech area are in the fields of `Mobility` and `Recycling`